This article describes how to use the speaker dashboard.

 You can switch back to Present live by clicking the corresponding button in the bottom left corner.
 If you are in the Audience view, when the moderator selects you to be the active speaker, you are automatically switched to the Present Live mode.

 Tip!
-You can participate in panel discussions from Audience view, as long as you are not presenting slides or sharing your screen.
+You can participate in panel discussions from an Audience view, as long as you are not presenting slides or sharing your screen.

 For a detailed walkthrough on how to pre-record, watch this video:

 There are three interactive features available.
 If you see only one or two features, the moderator of the session has disabled them.

 On the Chat tab, you can see the messages that are sent and send messages yourself.
 Messages posted under the Attendees tab are visible to everyone (attendees, speakers and moderators).
 Those posted under the Speakers tab are only visible to speakers and moderators.

 On the Q&A tab, you can see the questions asked in the Q&A. Please note that when a question is asked, it is first Invisible.
 This means that only you and the moderator can see it and the audience cannot.
 You can make a question Visible to the audience by clicking on the eye icon.

 On this tab, you can see who is in the virtual room.

 Tip!
 Do you have a question for the technical moderator, but did the session already start broadcasting?
 Send your question in the Speaker chat and the technical moderator will reply.

 You can find the Vote section below the slides frame in Present Live mode.

-You can use the Vote feature to get the attendees’ response to a certain question.
+You can use the Vote feature to get the attendees’ responses to a certain question.
 This works as follows:

 To add a question, select Add question.
 We recommend preparing questions in advance.